-During the three months ended September 30, 2018 and 2017, interest expense was \$12,264 and \$12,219, respectively.
-During the nine months ended September 30, 2018 and 2017, interest expense was \$32,804 and \$38,905, respectively.
+During the three months ended March 31, 2019 and 2018, interest expense was \$23,638 and \$10,669, respectively.

-8. Incentive Equity Plans
+9. Incentive Equity Plans

 In the Fourth Amendment to the Company's Incentive Share Plan (the Incentive Plan) adopted in March 2018, the Company was authorized to issue up to an aggregate of 6,199,477 incentive units pursuant to the Incentive Plan.
 Generally, incentive units were granted at no less than fair value as determined by the board of managers and had vesting periods ranging from one to four years.
 The Incentive Plan was terminated in September 2018.
 In September 2018, the Company's board of directors adopted and the Company's stockholders approved the 2018 Stock Incentive Plan (the 2018 Plan), which became effective upon the effectiveness of the registration statement on Form S-1 for the Company's IPO.
 The number of common shares initially available for issuance under the 2018 Plan is the sum of (1) 4,067,007 shares of common stock; plus (2) the number of shares of common stock (up to 1,277,181) issued in respect of incentive units granted under the Incentive Plan that are subject to vesting immediately prior to the effectiveness of the registration statement that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by the Company at their original issuance price pursuant to a contractual repurchase right; plus (3) an annual increase on the first day of each fiscal year beginning with the fiscal year ending December 31, 2019 and continuing to, and including, the fiscal year ending December 31, 2028, equal to the lowest of 4,989,593 shares of the Company's common stock, 4% of the number of shares of the Company's common stock outstanding on the first day of the fiscal year and an amount determined by the Company's board of directors.
+The increase in the number of authorized shares for the fiscal year ending December 31, 2019 was 1,293,510.